raphaelbastide/1962/README.md

 # 1962

-Sculptures conceptualized using a revision control system and physically represented.
+Sculptures conceptualized using a revision control system and represented physically.

 ## What

-In one or many physical place(s), an interpretation of the source code hosted on this GitHub repository or one of its branch will be named "1962" + [branch name].
+In one or many physical place(s), an interpretation of the source code hosted on this GitHub repository or one of its branch will be named "1962" + [tag name].

 For more detail about the project architecture, see [INSTRUCTIONS.md](https://github.com/raphaelbastide/1962/blob/master/INSTRUCTIONS.md).